kelseyhightower/confd/docs/installation.md

 Currently confd ships binaries for OS X and Linux 64bit systems.
 You can download the latest release from [GitHub](https://github.com/kelseyhightower/confd/releases)

-> Note: You don't need Go installed to use confd unless you plan to build from source.

-Download confd version 0.5.0 using wget from the command line:

 #### OS X

 ```